reverentgeek/okta.github.io/_source/_posts/2019-06-18-command-line-app-with-nodejs.md

 pkce-login
 ```

-## Learn More About Command Line Applications and PKCE
+## Learn More About Command Line Applications and PKCE in Node.js

 In this tutorial, you have learned the basics for creating command line applications using Node.js.
-You also have a valuable authentication module you can easily reuse with any OAuth PKCE flow.
+You also have a valuable authentication module you can easily reuse with any OAuth 2.0 PKCE flow.
 You can find all the source code for this tutorial on [GitHub](https://github.com/oktadeveloper/okta-node-cli-example).

 * [OAuth 2.0 from the Command Line](https://developer.okta.com/blog/2018/07/16/oauth-2-command-line)
 * [Use Multi-factor Authentication from the Command Line](https://developer.okta.com/blog/2018/06/22/multi-factor-authentication-command-line)